hv275/PennyBot/README.txt

 					player's "Blocking" status when they use "Check".
 I suggest a possible level cap, but advise against caps for ATTACK and DEFENCE stats, as these are effectively a player's overall points.

+	Seating arrangements?
+Due to the usual nature of pennying, you can only really target those nearby, unless you walk around.
+A way i think we could potentially mimick this is to restrict people to pennying only those who are "seated" adjacent and diagonal to themselves.
+An ability such as check_neighbours could allow for a player to see who they are able to penny, and another "Walk" ability could allow a player to penny anyone, except that everyone is notified that you are walking, giving people the chance to block.